Tillerson says he often had to tell Trump that his directive 'violates the law'

 Breaking News Emails

-Rex Tillerson gave a blistering assessment of his time serving as President Donald Trump's secretary of state in a rare public appearance, calling the commander-in-chief "undisciplined."
+Rex Tillerson gave a blistering assessment of his time as President Donald Trump's secretary of state in a rare public appearance, calling the commander in chief "undisciplined."

 Who was Tillerson speaking about in his speech on truth?May 16, 201802:03

-Tillerson, the former chairman and chief executive of Exxon Mobil, was fired as the country's top diplomat by Trump in a March tweet.
+Tillerson, the former chairman and chief executive of Exxon Mobil, was fired as the country's top diplomat by Trump in a tweet in March.
 He was replaced with then-CIA Director Mike Pompeo.
-Tillerson's firing came months after NBC News reported he called the president a "moron," which the oil executive publicly denied in a prepared speech.
+Tillerson's firing came months after NBC News reported that he called the president a "moron," which the oil executive publicly denied in a prepared speech.

-Tillerson's Wednesday remarks are his first public comments since giving a commencement address in May at the Virginia Military Institute in which he deplored the nation's "growing crisis in ethics and integrity" and leaders who "conceal the truth."
+Tillerson's remarks Wednesday were his first public comments since giving a commencement address in May at the Virginia Military Institute in which he deplored the nation's "growing crisis in ethics and integrity" and leaders who "conceal the truth."

 Tillerson also told Schieffer that Trump acts on instinct and did not like to read intelligence briefings, which was challenging for him coming from corporate America.